(

 Table

-Introduced in 1996, FAT32 increased capacities (see below) and supported 255-character names (see
+Introduced in 1996, FAT32 increased capacities and supported 255-character names (see

 long file names).
 In the event of drive failure, FAT32 can relocate the root directory and use the backup copy of the FAT table.
-FAT32 also reduced cluster waste by having smaller cluster sizes when drive capacity was so small that any reduction was meaningful (see
+FAT32 also uses small cluster sizes, which was meaningful when storage capacities were small (see

 FAT and